HiddenHarmsHub/comparative-judgement-interface/README.md

 ## Contributing

-We welcome feedback and contributions to the comparison-interface.
+We welcome feedback and contributions to the comparative-judgement-interface.

 You can open a GitHub issue for any of the following: